TheJakartaPost

 T

-span class="inline inline-center">Taxi drivers ride on a taxi bearing a banner which reads "shut down Uber and Grab" during a protest against competition from the ride-hailing apps at the main business district in Jakarta, Indonesia, Tuesday, March 22, 2016.
+span class="caption">Taxi drivers ride on a taxi bearing a banner which reads "shut down Uber and Grab" during a protest against competition from the ride-hailing apps at the main business district in Jakarta, Indonesia, Tuesday, March 22, 2016.
 Thousands of taxi drivers caused traffic chaos in the Indonesian capital Tuesday in a rowdy protest against what they say is unfair competition such ride-hailing apps.
 (AP/Achmad Ibrahim)

 Ride-hailing service Uber says one of its drivers in South Africa was killed in an attack.